Updated August 2023

 Some owners would much prefer to have multiple-week renters over single-week ones.
 If you are one of them, what things should you consider before you commit to hosting a longer-term tenant?

-Why multiple-week stays seemed so attractive
+Why multiple-week stays are so attractive

-- Greater risks for homeowners: If any problems arise between you and your longer-term guest, there’s more at stake for both of you, financially and logistically.
+- Greater risks for homeowners.
+If any problems arise between you and your longer-term guest, there’s more at stake for both of you, financially and logistically.

 - If they demand money back, it could be devastating to you if it becomes necessary to do so.

 - If they cancel close to the time of their arrival, and you feel obligated to refund them even in part, you’re left scrambling to fill multiple weeks.

 - You might risk losing some valued repeat guests.